Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 <img align="right" src="documentation/pictures/JLink/JLinkRTTLoggerExe.png" width="360" alt="JLinkRTTLoggerExe">

-`JLinkRTTLogger.exe/JLinkRTTLoggerExe` is a command-line application which opens a dedicated connection to a J-Link and can be used **stand-alone**, without a running debug session.
-Data from all RTT Up-Channels can be read and logged to a file (default = `Up-Channel 1`).
+`JLinkRTTLogger.exe/JLinkRTTLoggerExe` is a command-line application which opens a dedicated connection to a J-Link debugger and can be used **stand-alone**, without a running debug session.
+Data from all RTT Up-Channels can be read and logged to a file (but the default is only `Up-Channel 1`).

 The application supports a few arguments when called to, for example, directly set the target device or RTT channel.
 More information about this can be found on the [Segger RTT Logger Wiki page](https://kb.segger.com/J-Link_RTT_Logger).